Why the Sacred Cow Symbol Was Central in Ancient Egypt: Myths & Gods

-The Sacred Cow: A Symbol of Life and Divinity in Ancient Egypt
+The Celestial Cow: A Symbol of Life and Divinity in Ancient Egypt

 One of the sacred symbols that played an important role in the ancient Egyptian civilization was the symbol of the cow.